wifiphisher/wifiphisher/docs/pull_request.rst

 Test the changes
 #################
-After you made the required changes along with test cases you need to test it.
+After you made changes and have written test cases, you need to test it.
 All you have to do is run

 .. code:: bash